 Southern Style Green Beans with fresh green beans and crispy bacon is a flawless side dish for any meal.
 Do not wait for the holidays to enjoy this mouth watering, tender and perfect vegetable side dish.

-This recipe itself is more of a simple southern green beans, where you use the bacon grease to flavor the beans.
-That being said, you could certainly dial up the deliciousness by adding a pat of butter, some chopped up white onions, and a tablespoon of minced garlic!
+This fresh green bean recipe itself is more of a simple southern green beans, where you use the bacon grease to flavor the beans.
+Additionally, dial up the deliciousness by adding a pat of butter, some chopped up white onions, mushrooms and a tablespoon of minced garlic!

 I love cooking in a cast iron pan.
 If you do not have one, you absolutely need to buy one.